Articles

 Without limitation, the duties of the respective offices are as follows:

-A. President.
-The President shall be directly responsible to the Chapter Board of Directors for the administration of the Chapter.
-The President shall
+• A. President: The President shall be directly responsible to the Chapter Board of Directors for the administration of the Chapter.
+The President shall preside at all Chapter Board of Directors meetings and all member meetings.

-B. President-elect.
-The President-elect shall prepare to assume the office of President and fill the office of President should that office become vacant
+• B. President-elect: The President-elect shall prepare to assume the office of President and fill the office of President should that office become vacant for the remainder of the term.

-D. Secretary.
-The Secretary shall oversee the accurate recording and transcribing of the minutes of all Chapter membership and Chapter Board of
+• D. Secretary: The Secretary shall oversee the accurate recording and transcribing of the minutes of all Chapter membership and Chapter Board of Directors meetings and submit all minutes to the Chapter Board of Directors in accordance with the procedure established by the Chapter Board of Directors.

 Section 3.
 Terms of Office

-A. The President shall serve for a term of one to two years, as determined by the Chapter Board or until a successor has assumed office.
+• A. The President shall serve for a term of one to two years, as determined by the Chapter Board, or until a successor has assumed office.

-B. The President-elect shall serve for a term of one to two years, as determined by the Chapter Board or until a successor has assumed office.
+• B. The President-elect shall serve for a term of one to two years, as determined by the Chapter Board, or until a successor has assumed office.

 Section 4.
 Elections and Qualifications